Mhmd-sh3rawy/space_shooters_game/README.md

 ---
 ## file hierarchy

+-> Note foe Linux users
-For the program to work correctly you must to ensure the following hierarchy followed on your local computer:
+->  - For the program to work correctly you must to ensure the following hierarchy followed on your local computer:

 ```md
 space_shooter_project/